 “nüüd” is Estonian and means “now”.
-The gallery shows art from “now”, ie current, contemporary art.
-“Now” is the art to be shown, seen, advertised and marketed.
-“Now” artists want to show their new works, the gallery owner to present the recent work of his artists.
+The gallery shows current, contemporary art.
+The art is to be shown, seen, made known and marketed “now”.
+Artists want to show their new works “now”, the gallery owner wants to present the latest work of his artists.

-[nue:d] is a sonic pun, composed of the French “nue” and the English “nude”, both mean “naked”.
-Artists turn their innermost outward, exposing their soul when they express themselves with, through and in their art and realize it.
-They get “naked” when they publish the art.
+[nue:d] is also a phonetic play on words, composed of the French “nue” and the English “nude”, both meaning “naked”.
+Artists turn their innermost selves outwards, bare their souls and feelings when they express and realise themselves with, through and in their art.
+They make themselves “naked” when they publish art.

 The gallery is intended to be an innovative place where new ideas are not only developed and realised together with the artists, but also a place where people meet to freely exchange ideas and be inspired by art.
 It is Henner Merle’s particular concern to take away the inhibitions of those who are new to art and to invite them to the gallery to let themselves be infected by the enthusiasm for art, either alone or in conversation.